-The CSV importer assumes that your CSV file is based off a default Microsoft Excel-styled CSV file:

-- Fields are separated by commas - Any content that must be treated literally, such as commas, new lines/ (e.g. "carriage returns"), or angle brackets, are enclosed in quotes
+The Jira Importers plugin assumes that your CSV file is based off a default Microsoft Excel-styled CSV file.
+Fields are separated by commas, and any content that must be treated literally, such as commas and new lines/'carriage returns' themselves are enclosed in quotes.

-For Microsoft Excel and OpenOffice, you dont need to place cell values in quotation marks.
-These applications do this automatically.
+For Microsoft Excel and OpenOffice, it is not necessary to quote values in cells as these applications handle this automatically.